 What is Dermis?

-The dermis is mostly mesodermal in origin.
-It is a dense matrix composed of connective tissue rich in elastin fibers and containing blood capillaries, lymph vessels, muscle fibers, pigment calls, sweat glands and hair follicles.
-The hair follicles, which are epidermal in origin, invaginates to the dermis to gain nourishment from the blood capillaries in the dermis.
-Sebaceous glands open into the hair follicle, which secrets sebum.
+Furthermore, the hair follicles, which are epidermal in origin, invaginate to the dermis to gain nourishment from the blood capillaries in the dermis.
+Sebaceous glands open into the hair follicle, which secretes sebum.
 The sebum keeps the skin wet and prevents water loss from the skin.
-At the base of the hair, follicle is a smooth muscle called erctor pili muscle; this helps in change of position of hair and the amount of air trapped between the hair and skin.
-Thus, this is used as thermoreglatory function.
-The sweat glands in the dermis produce sweat and helps in an execratory function as well as a thermoregulatory function.
-There is both motor and sensory neurons in the dermis.
-The sensory neurons detect heat, cold, touch, pain and pressure.
-The blood capillaries present in the dermis supplies nourishment and oxygen to both dermis and the live part of the epidermis through diffusion.
-Many of the capillaries form loops and have shunts allowing the body to a regulation of heat by blocking blood to the body surface when cold, to help reduce the escaping heat.
+At the base of the hair follicle, there is a smooth muscle called arrector pili muscle.
+It helps in changing of position of hair and the amount of air trapped between the hair and skin.
+Thus, it carries out a thermoregulatory function as well.
+The sweat glands in the dermis produce sweat and help in an execratory function as well as a thermoregulatory function.